Join the wellness movement!

 - Helps encourage healthy behaviors

-- Provides awareness of the occupational risk of chemical dependency
+- Provides awareness of the occupational risk of substance use disorder (SUD)

-- Informs members of the AANA resources for assisting chemically dependent colleagues
+- Informs members of the AANA resources for assisting colleagues with SUD

 |Build Awareness with the Health and Wellness Exhibit Toolkit:

 , or CRNAs who work together, to help organize or "staff" the table; great learning experience and intro to getting involved in the state association.
 Photo: California Association of Nurse Anesthetists

 Offer fresh fruit, healthy granola bars, or bags of nuts and dried fruits in attractive display, or host chair massages for a wellness break.